 Host a Spring Ladies Luncheon with Blue & Purple Tablescape to celebrate the girls.
 You’ll love these table decorating ideas and luncheon menu.
 Our guide walks you through it all.
 These party tips can be incorporated into a bridesmaid luncheon or garden party.
 See even more ideas to host a ladies luncheon here.

 WHAT'S IN THIS GUIDE?

 Ideas to host a Spring Ladies Luncheon

 Today we’re hosting a spring ladies luncheon to celebrate the season.
 I’m creating a beautiful table setting, serving a great meal, and taking a shortcut to dessert.

 Celebrating spring and Easter with the family is something we all look forward to each year.
-I’ve already shared lots of Easter entertaining ideas, and today I’ve got even more that can be applied to the holiday or for a spring ladies luncheon.
+I’ve already shared an Easter entertaining guide, and today I’ve got even more that can be applied to the holiday or for a spring ladies luncheon.